Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

-Now, we study the effects of compact materialization and linear-operator fusion.
-The two techniques are detailed in \cref{sec:materialization,sec:inter_op_opt}.
-We investigate their effects on the two more complicated models, RGAT and HGT.
+Now, we study the effects of compact materialization and linear operator reordering.
+They are detailed in \cref{sec:materialization,sec:inter_op_opt}.
+We investigate their effects on RGAT and HGT.

 Table~\ref{tab:optimizations} shows the speed-up on top of \oursystem{} unoptimized code by these two optimizations.
 Due to compact materialization, when running RGAT on mag and wikikg2, \oursystem{} no longer triggers OOM errors.
 In addition, in some cases, the layout speeds up the execution as well due to the common subexpression elimination brought forth by the layout.
 Compact materialization is hardly possible without a code generation scheme or an IR design that decouples the model semantics, data layout, and operator-specific schedule.

-Furthermore, Table~\ref{tab:optimizations} also shows that in terms of the two optimizations, the best configurations vary by model, input graph, and whether the task is training or inference.
-In particular, when training or inferring on RGAT, if the system chooses the best configuration for every input graph, on average the speed-up against unoptimized \oursystem{} code is 1.34$\times$ in training and 1.49$\times$ in inference.
-By comparison, the speed-up against unoptimized \oursystem{} code fixed optimization could deliver on RGAT is 1.13$\times$ in training and 1.41$\times$ in inference.
+Besides, \textbf{data layout choice, compact materialization in particular, allows further performance enhancement} while prior work usually focuses on the improvement of schedule given a specific sparse matrix format.
+This is shown by the great speedups in the ``C[ompact]'' columns in Table~\ref{tab:optimizations}.